On the surjectivity of Galois representations attached to Drinfeld $A$-modules of rank $2$: Introduction, Literature, and Statement of Results

-The Galois representations are one of the fundamental objects of study in arithmetic geometry.
-They typically arise out of the data associated with elliptic curves, elliptic/Drinfeld modular forms, etc. For any prime $p$, the action of the absolute Galois group over $\Q$ on the Tate module $T_p(E)$, where $E/\Q$ is an elliptic curve, produces a Galois representation.
-The trace and determinant of these representations at Frobenius elements capture essential information about the arithmetic properties of $E$.
-In this article, we are interested in studying the surjectivity of $\mfp$-adic Galois representations attached to Drinfeld modules of rank $2$, where $\mfp \in \Spec(A)$, the set of all prime ideals of $A$.
+Galois representations are one of the fundamental objects of study in arithmetic geometry.
+They typically arise from data associated with elliptic curves over number fields, elliptic modular forms, Drinfeld modular forms, etc. The trace and determinant of these representations at Frobenius elements capture essential information about the arithmetic properties of the respective object.
+In this article, we are interested in studying the surjectivity of $\mfp$-adic Galois representations attached to Drinfeld $A$-modules of rank $2$, where $\mfp \in \Omega_{A}:= \Spec(A) \setminus \{ (0) \}$.

-In the first part of the article, for a fixed class of prime ideals $\mfp$, we give conditions on the coefficients of Drinfeld $A$-modules of rank $2$ which ensures the surjectivity of the associated $\mfp$-adic Galois representation (cf. Theorem~\ref{Main_Theorem_1} in the text).
-In fact, we show that there are infinitely many such Drinfeld $A$-modules.
-In the second part of the article, for a fixed Drinfeld module, the associated $\mfp$-adic Galois representation is surjective for all non-zero prime ideals $\mfp \subseteq A$ (cf. Theorem~\ref{Main_Theorem_2} in the text).
-Before we delve into the article with details, we recall the relevant literature.
+In the first part of the article, for a fixed $\mfp \in \Omega_A$, we give sufficient conditions on the coefficients of Drinfeld $A$-modules of rank $2$ ensuring the surjectivity of the $\mfp$-adic Galois representation $\rho_{\varphi,\mfp}$ attached to $\varphi$ (Theorem~\ref{mfp_adic_surjectivity_main_theorem_1}).

+In the second part of the article, for a fixed Drinfeld $A$-module $\varphi$ of rank $2$ that satisfies some congruence conditions and valuations on the coefficients, we show the surjectivity of the $\mfp$-adic Galois representation attached to $\varphi$ for all $\mfp \in \Omega_A$ (Theorem~\ref{for_all_mfp_adic}).
+As a consequence, we show the surjectivity of the adelic Galois representation attached to $\varphi$ (Theorem~\ref{adelic_surjectivity}).